borerjason/Tic-Tac-Toe/README.md

 Maintains the state of the user's current session.
 State includes the user's personal information (name, role('X' or 'O'), userWins ), opponent's information (opponent's name, opponent's wins), and session information (gameId, activeGame).

 ### Welcome:
 User 'signs in' by submitting their name.
-Their name is saved in state in the parent App container.
+The name is saved in state in the parent App container.

 ### Home:
 User has the option to create a new game or join an existing game.
-  - New Game:
+The userId is saved in state and is transmitted to the server when the user joins an existing game.

     User clicks 'New Game':
       1. User's name is sent to server via socket.io.
-      2. Server creates a new gameId and adds the gameId and users name to the 'games' object.
+      2. Server creates a new gameId and adds the gameId and user's name to the 'games' object.
       3. Server adds the socket to a new socket room labeled with the gameId.
       4. Server emits room (gameId) to the user via the new private socket.
          State updated: